colinkautz/CommitMint/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
-4. Use CommitMint to generate your commit message!
-5. Push to your branch (`git push origin feature/amazing-feature`)
+4. Push to your branch
-6. Open a Pull Request
+5. Open a Pull Request

 ## License